Emory-CBIS/HINT/README.md

 # Hierarchical Independent Component Analysis Toolbox (HINT)

 The Hierarchical INdependent component analysis Toolbox (HINT), is Matlab toolbox that serves as a platform for hierarchical ICA techniques.
-The toolbox currently supports hierarchical ICA as described in Shi and Guo (2016).
+The toolbox currently supports hierarchical covariate-adjusted ICA as described in Shi and Guo (2016) and longitudinal covariate-adjusted hierarchical ICA as described in Wang and Guo (2019).

 Supported by the National Institute of Mental Health under Award Number R01MH105561.